toddbluhm/bluebird-events/README.md

 Bluebird-Events
 ===

-This package wraps an [event emitter](https://nodejs.org/api/events.html#events_class_events_eventemitter) object and returns a [bluebird](https://github.com/petkaantonov/bluebird) promise that is either resolved, rejected, or canceled based on what events are fired from the emitter.
+This package wraps an [event emitter](https://nodejs.org/api/events.html#events_class_events_eventemitter) object and returns a [bluebird](https://github.com/petkaantonov/bluebird) promise that is either resolved, or rejected based on what events are fired from the emitter.

+**Note: Bluebird-Events v2.x is NOT backwards compatible with v1.x see [changelog](https://github.com/L7labs/bluebird-events/blob/master/CHANGELOG.md) for details**

 Installation
 ---